Archive for the 'Billy the Kid' Category

 The Town of Mesilla is hosting a ribbon-cutting ceremony for the J. Paul Taylor Visitor Center Thursday, April 24 at 5:30 p.m.

-As part of the ribbon-cutting ceremony there will be Billy the Kid display inside the Visitor Center.
+As part of the ribbon-cutting ceremony there will be display inside the Visitor Center.
 The display will feature historical photos, information and artifacts pertaining to Mesilla’s past.
 The subject is the historic period of April 1881, when Billy the Kid was a prisoner in Mesilla and tried and convicted of murder.
 A team of volunteers has collected names and items for the display.
 One of the items is the barber chair – built c1870 – in which Billy the Kid had his hair cut before the trial.
 The chair was once in the Billy the Kid Museum, owned by Dr. George Griggs in the 1930s, which is now La Posta Restaurant.
 The chair is currently in a private collection.
 An open house of the museum display will take place from 9 a.m. to 8 p.m.

 The visitor center is an extension of the current Mesilla Town Hall, located at 2231 Avenida de Mesilla.